NeilAllen/ruby_rails/Authoring-plugins.md

 rbenv plugins provide new commands and/or hook into existing functionality of rbenv.
-The following file naming scheme should be followed:
+The following file naming scheme should be followed in a plugin project:

-1. `bin/rbenv-*` for commands
+1. `bin/rbenv-COMMAND` for commands
 2. `etc/rbenv.d/HOOK_NAME/*.bash` for hooks

-A plugin can be dropped in as a sub-directory of `$RBENV_ROOT/plugins`, or it can be installed elsewhere on the system as long as `rbenv-*` executables are in the `$PATH` and hooks are installed accordingly somewhere in `$RBENV_HOOK_PATH`.

 ## rbenv commands